rudymartinb2/myjsunit/README.md

 # myjsunit

-myjsunit is a minimalistic testing framework for Node.js, inspired by PHPUnit.
+myjsunit is a minimalistic testing framework for Node.js, inspired in PHPUnit.

 ## Features